webforj/webforj-documentation/docs/styling/getting_started.md

 ### Using the `setStyle()` method

-DWCJ core controls will have access to the `setStyle()` method, which takes two strings: the desired style attribute to be changed, and the desired value.
+Components which extend the `AbstractDwcComponent`, including those shipped with the engine, will have access to the `setStyle()` method, which takes two strings: the desired style attribute to be changed, and the desired value.

 ```java
 Button exampleButton = new Button();